thejettdurham/advent-of-code-2015/day2/README.md

 Gradle wrapper scripts are included, so running `./gradlew build` or `gradle.bat build` will build the source into `build/libs`

+Once you build the project, run the solution with `./run.sh` with the following arguments
-Pass the path to the input file as the first argument to the Run class's main method.
+- path to the input file